animatedmax/spring-data-geode/src/main/markdown/reference/cq-container.md

 <div class="paragraph">

-Basically {sdg-name} allows methods on POJOs to become end-points for CQ.
-Simply define the query and indicate the method that should be called to be notified when there is a match. {sdg-name} takes care of the rest.
-This is very similar to Java EE’s message-driven bean style, but without any requirement for base class or interface implementations, based on {data-store-name}.
+Basically Spring Data for GemFire allows methods on POJOs to become end-points for CQ.
+Simply define the query and indicate the method that should be called to be notified when there is a match.
+Spring Data for GemFire takes care of the rest.
+This is very similar to Java EE’s message-driven bean style, but without any requirement for base class or interface implementations, based on GemFire.

 </div>